Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 \subsection{Evidential and Causal Decision Theories}

 Evidential Decision Theory (EDT) and Causal Decision Theory (CDT) are two contrasting frameworks which offer contrasting methods for making choices.
 EDT recommends an agent makes choices that are evidentially associated with optimal outcomes given the situation \cite{ahmed2014evidence}, while CDT recommends an agent makes choices that are causally associated with optimal outcomes given the situation.
 Both will agree and recommend making uncontroversially optimal decisions in most situations.
 However, if these decision theories are judged by the criterion of what decision making philosophy a utility maximizer would want to precommit to using, then there exist niche cases in which either or both will fail.
-There is some disagreement about what it means for a decision theory such as EDT or CDT to behave optimally, but this precommitment criterion will be the sole one considered in this paper.